NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 1. Task `generate_user_intent` took 0.48 seconds and used 524 tokens.
 ```

 The `info` object also contains an `info.llm_calls` attribute with detailed information about each LLM call.
-That attribute is described in a subsequent section.
+That attribute is described in a subsequent guide.

 ### The process